karolina269/react-weather-app/README.md

 ## Features

 - searchbar
+- shows average weather parameters
-- shows average temperature, compares it to the temperature at each station
+- compares average temperature to the temperature at each station
 - shows detailed weather information about each station in modal

 ### How to run the application: